-New Tips to Curb Male Hair Loss
+Tips to Curb Hair Loss in Michigan

 Hair loss can be experienced by just about anyone irrespective of their age or race, but this doesn’t mean that we can’t do anything about the problem.
 The number one thing is to not worry about it so much.
 There are many people with wealth, fame, and money who may not be so fortunate with their hair.

 Genetic Hair Loss: Genetic Hair loss is natural and normal condition that results from factors such as genetic factors, hormones, and even just aging.
 It can be clearly distinguished through a thinning of the crown and a receding hairline.
 Men are most especially prone to this type of hair loss with hair loss signs showing as young as the early twenties.
 It is vital to start looking into treatment options as soon as possible since once you go bald you cannot grow the hair back and may have to resort to a hair transplant

 Alopecia Areata: This is a genetic condition that results in circular patches of hair loss and can lead to complete hair loss around the entire body.

 Telogen Effluvium: A condition resulting from hormonal changes, thyroid factors, crash or fad dieting, and some medications.
 Thankfully, this is a temporary condition and hair should grow back naturally.

 Manage Stress: Stress is a major cause of hair loss with thinning usually happening around 90 days after the physical or emotional stress and lasting around 3 to 4 months in total.
 Stress must be managed since it can accelerate gentic hair loss and may lead to stress shedding.
 People may lose around 60-100 hairs per day through normal shedding, but a consistent loss of 160 or more hairs is often recognized as “significant hair loss”.Remove featured image